darthfork/tf-infra/README.md

 # Terraform Infrastructure

-Infrastructure on AWS and Digital Ocean managed with terraform
+Basic Terraform Infrastructure for spinning up Development VMs on AWS or DigitalOcean